-- Schedule informational appointments to discuss the transfer process - Connect students with representatives from regional colleges and universities - Maintaining a website that reflects current information relating to transferring from NWACC to another institution of higher learning - Provide access to a transfer library of college and university handbooks, catalogs, scholarships, and transfer guides - Educate students about the reverse transfer process - Develop and coordinate workshops, classroom presentations, and transfer fairs equivalent to four-year degree requirements at the transfer institution a student chooses.
-Students are encouraged to work with their NWACC academic advisor, in conjunction with an academic advisor at their transfer institution, to ensure completed coursework meets prerequisite and introductory major requirements.
-Additionally, students are encouraged to consult current college catalogs detailing requirements needed to achieve junior standing with a transfer degree.
-Because the receiving institution determines what courses transfer, students should always stay in close touch with professionals at that school.
+- Schedule informational appointments to discuss the transfer process - Connect students with representatives from regional colleges and universities - Maintaining a website that reflects current information relating to transferring from NWACC to another institution of higher learning - Provide access to a transfer library of college and university handbooks, catalogs, scholarships, and transfer guides - Educate students about the reverse transfer process - Develop and coordinate workshops, classroom presentations, and transfer fairs

-In most cases, students can attend NWACC and earn an associate's degree before transferring to a fouryear institution without losing time, money, or college credits.
+In most cases, students can attend NWACC and earn an associate's degree before transferring to a four-year institution without losing time, money, or college credits.
 There are several associate degrees offered at NWACC that are designed for students who intend to transfer to a four-year college or university.
 Refer to the advising section of this catalog to learn about transfer degree options.